nsg-ethz/Sustainable-Computing-Taxonomy/taxonomy-description.md

 #### Lifecycle phase

+> TODO:
+> - References?

-An intervention may target one or several of the system’s lifecycle phases, which will often be the same as where the problem manifests, but not always.
+An **intervention** may target one or several of the system’s **lifecycle phases**, which will often be the same as where the problem manifests, but not always.
 E.g., users may be uninformed about the high operational cost of a system they use; a countermeasure is to introduce “efficiency labels” [2, 40] to create pressure during the design of future system generations.

-See [above](#lifecycle-phase) for the lifecycle phases description.
+See [above](#lifecycle-phase) for the lifecycle phase descriptions.

 #### Temporality

+> TODO: see comment from the problem temporality

 Just as problems can arise from past decisions or ongoing practices, countermeasures can be either reactive or preventive.
 Some may address the lingering effects of past actions, while others aim to stop current practices or avoid future harm.
-Timing also influences effectiveness: early interven- tion can prevent long-term damage, while delayed action may only soften its consequences.
-In cases where impacts unfold slowly or with delay, timely countermeasures are important even if the prob- lem is not yet fully visible.
+Timing also influences effectiveness: early intervention can prevent long-term damage, while delayed action may only soften its consequences.
+In cases where impacts unfold slowly or with delay, timely countermeasures are important even if the problem is not yet fully visible.

 ### Impact

-The (hopefully positive) impact of a countermeasure can be described exactly as the negative impact of a problem.
+The (hopefully positive) **impact** of a **countermeasure** can be described similarly as the negative impact of a problem.

-See [above](#impact) for the description.
+See [above](#impact) for the description of the types of **impacts**.

 ## Evidence

 ### Data

-Naturally, observations in the real world (e.g., measurements) and models (e.g., analytical projec- tions) are the basis for unveiling problems and validating counter- measures.
+Naturally, **observations** on the real world (e.g., measurements) and **models** (e.g., analytical projections) are the basis for unveiling problems and validating countermeasures.

 ### Metrics

+> TODO: Discuss the refinement of metric into "dimension" plus "metric"

 Most sustainability questions are multi-dimensional by nature.
-For example, opting for a heat-pump instead of a water- based cooling system will increase energy use but decrease water use; those two dimensions are not directly comparable.
+For example, opting for a heat-pump instead of a water-based cooling system will increase energy use but decrease water use; those two dimensions are not directly comparable.
 ...

-> TODO: to be completed

 ### Angle

-When assessing the impact of a system, one may approach the problem from two opposite directions.
+When assessing the **impact** of a system, one may approach the problem from two opposite directions.

 |Term|Description|
 |:---|:---|
 |**Top-Down**| One may consider the entire footprint of a system, e.g., a datacenter, and divide it by the total output of the system.
 This approach requires few measurements (e.g., the total energy consumed by a datacenter) but also lacks granularity; i.e., it obfuscates the relative impact of the different parts of the system.
 For example, one can easily derive an average energy cost per query by dividing the total by the number of queries served in a year, which will include not only the system serving the query, but also other infrastructure costs, such as cooling.
 Accounting is usually done this way.|
 |**Bottom-Up**| Conversely, one can start from the bottom, measure all the individual costs, and add them up to get the system’s total.
 This provides a more fine-grained view on the respective importance of the system’s parts.
 This likely underestimates the total footprint, as one is bound to forget or be unable to measure some parts.|

-Differentiating those two approaches is important as they serve different purposes and are not inter-exchangable.
-Top-down is appropriate for accounting while bottom-up helps performance optimization by identifying the precise contributions of different system parts in its footprint.
+Differentiating those two approaches is important as they serve different purposes and are not inter-exchangable. **Top-down** is appropriate for accounting while **bottom-up** helps performance optimization by identifying the precise contributions of different system parts in its footprint.

 ### Reasoning

-When assessing the impact of countermeasures, there are two fundamentally different ways:
+When assessing the **impact** of **countermeasures**, one may use one of two fundamentally different **reasonings**:

 |Term|Description|
 |:---|:---|